CatalystCode/cordova-plugin-cogsvcsspeech/cognitiveservicesPlugin/README.md

 // Stop the recognition process (iOS only) this.cognitiveServices.StopListening();

-// Speak the text in the startSpeaking variable this.cognitiveServices.startSpeaking(textToSpeak).then(
+// Speak the text in the StartSpeaking variable this.cognitiveServices.StartSpeaking(textToSpeak).then(
         () => {},
         (error: any) => {alert(error);}
       );